St Edmund Hall, Oxford: History

-John de Cornuba leased the Hall from Osney Abbey, a large Augustinian institution in the neighbouring town of Osney, for thirty-five shillings (i.e. ₤1-15-0 or exactly one and three-quarters of a ₤ Stg) annually.
+John de Cornuba leased the Hall from Osney Abbey, a large Augustinian institution in the neighbouring town of Osney, for 35 shillings annually.

-The Abbey's rent collections varied from fifteen shillings (i.e. 3 crowns or more commonly spoken as three-quarters of a ₤ Stg) for small institutions to four pounds for larger institutions.
+The Abbey's rent collections varied from 15 shillings for small institutions to four pounds for larger institutions.
 Judging by the Hall's annual rent sum, St Edmund's was a small to medium-sized academic hall at the time.
-However, by 1324-5 Osney Abbey had raised the Hall's rent to forty-six shillings and eight pence (i.e. ₤2-6-8, two pounds and a 'noble' where the notional value of 6 shillings and eightpence is equal to precisely one-third of a ₤ Stg) while rents for other student hall's in the city had fallen.
+However, by 1324-5 Osney Abbey had raised the Hall's rent to 46/8 while rents for other student halls in the city had fallen.
 The rent increase indicates that the site expanded after 1318.
-Letters sent to Oseney showed that the abbey gained two additional plots of land and buildings adjacent to the Hall and leased it to St Edmund Hall.
+Letters sent to Osney showed that the abbey gained two additional plots of land and buildings adjacent to the Hall and leased it to St Edmund Hall.
 The acquisition increased the Hall's capacity and also gave it access to the well which forms the centrepiece of the quadrangle.

 St Edmund Hall began as one of Oxford's ancient Aularian houses, the medieval halls that laid the University's foundation, preceding the creation of the first colleges.
 As the only surviving medieval hall, its members are known as Aularians.